 - What friendship that you’ve had was the most meaningful?

 I hope you found these journal prompts for depression and anxiety useful.
-I usually keep this list by my bed and I’ll write a couple in my journal each night.
-I find it helpful to use the prompts instead of just trying to journal off the top of my head each night.
+I usually keep this list by my bed and I’ll use a couple of the prompts and write in my journal each night.
+On nights when I don’t feel like I have anything to write about I find the prompts really helpful.
 I hope you found this helpful 🙂 You can also checkout my post on how to feel confident when you have anxiety and things to do when you can’t afford therapy.

 I am not a licensed therapist.
 If you are suffering from a major disorder and need treatment please seek the help of a professional.
 If you need help finding a mental health care provider call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 You can download a free printable list of hotlines here and join the free mental health support group on Facebook here.
 This post contains affiliate links, you can read my full disclosure policy here.

 Radical Transformation Project is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.